A care home is a rented home that provides care services. Care services include:

 - hospitals, and

-Care home tenants are covered by the Residential Tenancies Act (RTA) and have many of the same rights as other tenants.
-If you live in a care home, you have the right to a safe, well‑maintained home, like any other tenant.
+Care home tenants are covered by the RTA and have many of the same rights as other tenants.
+If you live in a care home, you have the right to a safe, well?maintained home, like any other tenant.